2023 Grassroots “New” Referee Course Instructions

 What do these two organizations ask in return?
 We ask that you commit to refereeing all of 2023 and registering again for 2024 at a minimum.
 We would also hope that you continue in 2025 and beyond.

 Many clubs and districts also provide additional Referee incentives, for a minimum number of games worked in a season or other requirements.
 You will need to work with your local games Assignor for more information on those programs.

-We hope to see you in a New Referee course and on the fields this fall!
+We hope to see you in a New Referee course and on the fields in 2023!

 This is a 12 Hour Course

 8 hours online US Soccer Learning Center course work (on your own)

 4 hours WisRef In-Person Field Session (with Instructors)

 We are moving away from Virtual on-line Zoom sessions and returning to In-Person Field Sessions at various locations around the state.

 After successful completion of the above, you will be registered as a new 2023 Grassroots Referee.